About Us // Our Story

 When he’s not at the office, Matt enjoys volunteering for his church/leadership council and serving on the Board for the Professional Engineers of Oregon as well as outdoor activities.

-Jeremy is a registered E.I.T. and has been working in Mechanical Engineering since 2005.
+Jeremy is a registered Profession Engineer (P.E.) and has been working in Mechanical Engineering since 2005.
 After receiving a B.S. in Mechanical Engineering from Oregon State University in 2005, he worked in product development and aerospace manufacturing where he gained extensive experience in project management and quality control.
-In 2019, Jeremy received a Masters of Business Administration from Concordia University in Portland, OR, and is now working toward Professional Engineering licensure.
+In 2019, Jeremy received a Master of Business Administration from Concordia University in Portland, OR.

 Jeremy serves as a Lead for Mechanical and Plumbing services and is also involved in the project management of Fluent’s Facility Condition Assessments.
 He maintains affiliations with both ASHRAE and ASPE.
 When not working, Jeremy enjoys spending time with his wife and children, playing recreational sports, and volunteering at his church.